Saltiel Life Sciences Symposium 2019

-The 2018 Saltiel Life Sciences Symposium will bring pioneers in the field of single cell biology to the University of Michigan to discuss the scientific advances driving the field forward.
-The speakers’ broad areas of expertise — from neuroscience, to immunology, to computer science and computational biology — reflect the widespread applicability and relevance of single cell research techniques.
+The 2019 Saltiel Life Sciences Symposium will bring pioneers in the field of protein engineering to the University of Michigan to discuss the scientific advances driving the field forward.
 Read more about this year’s symposium.

 - 8:55 a.m. | Introduction of the Mary Sue and Kenneth Coleman Life Sciences Lecturer